Food Sustainability

 Choose at Least Two of the Following Actions:

-Action 1: Volunteer at Least Once With The Food Recovery Network
+Action 3: Volunteer With The Food Recovery Network

 Description: There are a lot of ways to help out your local food pantry.
 Whether that is community service, money, or food donations, click here for information about Weber Cares Pantry and other local food assistance programs.